inveniosoftware/training/10-indexing-records/README.md

 ```

 Now we need to register the signal in our Invenio instance.
-Change the `ext.py` to connect the signal.
+We have to connect the signal with our indexer at `ext.py` in the `init_app` of our extension.

 `my-site/my_site/records/ext.py`